Zenni eyewear bags

 Learn more about how automated bagging can benefit your warehouse.

-By OSARO Staff | OSARO News | Ask an Expert series
+By OSARO Staff | OSARO Insights | Ask an Expert series

 Wearing spectacles is no longer a tribulation reserved for the nearsighted or the bookworm.
 In recent years, as prices have come down, eyeglasses have become as much a fashion statement as a necessity.
 And no one knows that better than California-based Zenni Optical, one of the top 4 online eyeglass retailers.
 Zenni sells a whopping 6.5 million pairs annually – 6 million of them in the U.S. market alone.